 - The Healthy Elimination Program: A child-friendly approach that integrates innovative pediatric pelvic floor therapy to help families deal with bedwetting, constipation, daytime incontinence, fecal incontinence (encopresis) and other related issues.

-Mayo Clinic Children's Center in Rochester, Minnesota, is one of the top-ranked centers in the U.S. for pediatric urology and pediatric cancer.
+Mayo Clinic Children's Center in Rochester, Minnesota, is one of the top-ranked centers in the U.S. for pediatric urology.
 These rankings, by U.S. News & World Report, are based on surgical survival, parent and family involvement, clinical research, and recommendations by pediatric urologists across the nation.

 The Mayo Clinic Comprehensive Cancer Center meets strict standards for a National Cancer Institute comprehensive cancer center, recognizing scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.